 \subsection{Improving adversarial robustness via promoting ensemble diversity analysis}

-The ADP defense and its performance under various strength mixed black-box adversaries is shown in Figure~\ref{adpMixedVar}.
-For CIFAR-10 the defense does slightly worse than the vanilla model.
-For Fashion-MNIST the defense does almost the same as the vanilla model.
+The ADP defense and its performance under various strength adaptive black-box adversaries is shown in Figure~\ref{adpadaptiveVar}.
+For CIFAR-10, the defense does slightly worse than the vanilla model.
+For Fashion-MNIST, the defense does almost the same as the vanilla model.

 It has also been shown before in~\cite{nguyen2019buzz} that using multiple vanilla networks does not yield significant security improvements against a black-box adversary.
-The mixed black-box attacks presented here support these claims when it comes to the ADP defense.
+The adaptive black-box attacks presented here support these claims when it comes to the ADP defense.
 At this time we do not have an adequate explanation as to why the ADP defense performs worse on CIFAR-10 given its clean accuracy is actually slightly higher than the vanilla model.
 We would expect slightly higher clean accuracy would result in slightly higher defense accuracy but this is not the case.
-Overall though, we do not see significant improvements in defense accuracy when implementing ADP against mixed black-box adversaries of varying strengths for CIFAR-10 and Fashion-MNIST.
+Overall though, we do not see significant improvements in defense accuracy when implementing ADP against adaptive black-box adversaries of varying strengths for CIFAR-10 and Fashion-MNIST.